-The Village maintains its financial records in accordance with the Uniform System of Accounts for Villages prescribed by the State Comptroller.
-The financial affairs of the Village are subject to periodic compliance review by the Office of the State Comptroller to ascertain whether the Village has complied with the requirements of various State and Federal statutes.
-As required by law, the Village also prepares and Annual Financial Report Update Document (unaudited) for submission to the State Comptroller.
-The financial statements are audited each year by an independent public accountant.
-The last such audited annual report made available for public inspection covers the fiscal year ended May 31, 2016 and is attached as Appendix B. A summary of the operating results for the past five fiscal years is attached as Appendix A hereto.
+The financial statements of the Village are audited each year by an independent public accountant.
+The latest year for which an audited financial statement is available is the fiscal year ended May 31, 2016 and is attached hereto as Appendix B. The financial affairs of the Village are subject to periodic compliance review by the Office of the State Comptroller to ascertain whether the Village has complied with the requirements of various State and Federal statutes.
+As required by law, the Village also prepares an Annual Financial Report Update Document for submission to the State Comptroller.
+A summary of the operating results for the past five fiscal years is attached as Appendix A hereto.